panoply/fauna-vscode/README.md

 ## Run As Role

 Running as role is currently available but only from the command palette.
 Look for `Fauna: Run Query As Role`.
 This will open up a quick pick section with your available roles to run from.

+## Commands

+- Fauna: Run Query
+  - execute the query in the FQL Playground or active .fql file.
+- Fauna: Run Query as Document
+  - execute the query in the FQL Playground or active .fql file as the provided document.
+This is useful if you have a document that has role membership and would like to test its' permission.
+- Fauna: Run Query with Secret
+  - execute the query in the FQL Playground or active .fql files with a specified secret (as opposed to the secret set for the extension).
+- Fauna: Run Query as Role
+  - execute the query in the FQL Playground or active .fql file as the provided role.
+- Fauna: Toggle Playground
+  - open the FQL Playground if closed/close the FQL Playground if open.
+This command will auto save the contents prior to closing.